th0ma5w/DIY-Room-Correction/README.md

 ## The Idea

-So I had a work aquaintance who had perhaps the opposite system in many ways... installed by professionals with theater seating, server rack, a touch screen table remote, and a projector.
-He mentioned in passing that the system had also done room correction which I had heard of, so I read a bunch about it.
+So I had a work aquaintance who had perhaps the opposite system in many ways... installed by professionals with theater seating, server rack, a touch screen tablet as a remote, and a very bright projector.
+He mentioned in passing that the system had room correction which I had heard of, so I read a bunch about it.

 It seemed simple enough: